ymeine/hashspace/doc/api/input/01-templating/01-definition/desc.md

 The template definition accepts an optional prefix `export`, which adds the template reference under a property of the wrapping module's `exports`: it follows the CommonJS specifications.
 The property gets the same name as the template.

-Technically, a template is compiled by the engine and converted to a function (whose name is the template's one), which when get called returns a template instance bound to the given parameters. __There is also another way to instantiate template as if they were HTML elements__, see below in this documentation.
+Technically, a template is compiled by the engine and converted to a function (whose name is the template's one), which when get called returns a template instance bound to the given actual parameters. __There is also another way to instantiate templates as if they were HTML elements__, see below in this documentation.

-NB: in addition to the input parameters and the outside references, the template body contains an additional implicit reference, named `scope`.
-This points to an object representing the scope of the template, which mainly means a set of references and links to parent scopes.
+NB: in addition to the input parameters and other local and non-local references, the template's environment contains an additional implicit reference, named `scope`.
+This points to an object representing the scope (aka environment) of the template, which is mainly made of a set of references and links to parent scopes.